Emerson936/ai301-contribution-emerson/README.md

 ### Environment Setup

 The repository has a `getting-started.md` file, which is really helpful and clear on how to setup the project.
+The issue also has clear instructions and endpoints.

 ### Steps to Reproduce